Voting rights advocates sue to block Texas governor’s order limiting counties to one ballot drop-off location

 In a statement, Wittman also asserted that Abbott “has not limited voting — instead he has expanded access to voting.”
 He argued that the governor’s executive order allowed voters to turn in their mail ballot anytime leading up to Election Day, claiming this was not previously allowed under Texas law.

-ballots can return them to a “single early voting clerk’s office location.”
+Abbott’s order states that voters casting mail ballots can return them to a “single early voting clerk’s office location.”
 That meant election officials in several heavily populated Texas counties had to shutter existing drop-off locations that had been opened to make it easier for voters to cast mail ballots.

 The order also allows poll watchers to observe the drop-off process.